 It is important that we are all aware that we are not going back to 'normal' working practices at the present time.
 The working environment will be very different and will present a number of challenges to resuming a normal workload.
 We should all therefore bear in mind that it might take time to adjust to the new circumstances and understand that our work activity levels may be lower than before.

-These guidelines will be reviewed on a regular basis.
-Items for consideration can be sent to Lottie Groocock (cg663@cam.ac.uk)
+The risk assessments and these guidelines will be reviewed every two weeks.
+Items for consideration can be sent to Sammie Bloxam (hodsec@gen.cam.ac.uk)

 List of Appendices